nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_7.rst

 ----------------

 When you have uploaded all of your images and completed your customizations, click the **Generate iOS App** button and take a well-deserved break.
-Check your account on
-`Customer.owncloud.com <https://customer.owncloud.com/owncloud/>`_ in 48 hours
-to see your new branded ownCloud app.
+Remember to email your three provisioning profiles and P12 certificate to branding@owncloud.com.

 .. figure:: ../images/ownbrander-28.png

 You may go back and make changes, and when you click the **Generate iOS App** button the build system will use your latest changes.

+Check your account on `Customer.owncloud.com
+<https://customer.owncloud.com/owncloud/>`_ in 48 hours to see your new branded
+ownCloud app.